 People with celiac disease are inadvertently consuming more gluten than they realized.

-Keep in mind, medical experts recommend gluten consumption be kept below 10 mg per day (a crumb approx. 1/3 of a grain of rice).
+Keep in mind, medical experts recommend gluten consumption be kept below 10 mg per day.

 Participants were (on average) consuming between 15 and 40 times the recommended limit.
 244 mg is approx. 8.5 grains of rice.